Guided Tissue Regeneration New York City and Manhattan

-If you’ve developed periodontitis, your dentist will likely refer you to a periodontist like New York City’s Dr. Kissel.
+If you’ve developed periodontitis, your dentist will likely refer you to a periodontist like Dr. Kissel in the New York City and Manhattan area.
 Typically Dr. Kissel is able to treat periodontitis, even advanced cases, using nonsurgical methods.
 In the rare instance that health is not achieved, Dr. Kissel will utilize guided tissue regeneration employing the most minimally invasive microsurgical techniques and philosophy

 How Does Guided Tissue Regeneration Help Periodontitis Patients?

 Guided tissue regeneration helps New York City and Manhattan periodontitis patients “build” or “grow” new jawbone tissue, making their mouths healthier and greatly reduces their risk of losing teeth to periodontitis.
 By growing new jawbone tissue, the bone is able to fuse around the root of the tooth, making it sturdy and stable and unlikely to fall out or require a tooth removal.